Interim Policy for International Travel

 - Are travelers from the U.S. or the transit country allowed in the host destination?

-- Is self-quarantine required upon arrival?
+- Is quarantine or self-isolation required upon arrival?

 - Does the traveler have any pre-existing health concerns?